maximilianbehr/cuPolar/README.md

 **License:** The software is licensed under under MIT.
 See [`LICENSE`](LICENSE) for details.

-`cuPolar` is a `CUDA` library implementing Newton and Hayley's method for the Polar Decomposition of a nonsingular square matrix $A=QH$, where $Q$ is unitary and $H$ is hermitian positive semidefinite.
+`cuPolar` is a `CUDA` library implementing Newton and Halley's method for the Polar Decomposition of a nonsingular square matrix $A=QH$, where $Q$ is unitary and $H$ is hermitian positive semidefinite.

 `cuPolar` supports real and complex, single and double precision matrices.